 Currencies could also be considered as an investment in the stock of a nation.
 A country which is experiencing growth and abundance will in most cases have a strong currency, while a country which is marginal economically will tend to have a weaker currency.

-Which Currencies Would be Considered
+Which Currencies Would be Considered for currency diversification?

 With U.S. interest rates presently at particularly low historical levels near zero, this makes it rather unattractive to hold U.S. Dollar cash balances.
 As a result, an investor might be inclined to exchange some U.S. Dollars for Australian Dollars.

 Australia has interest rates around four and a half percent, and so the U.S. currency exchanged for the Australian currency would effectively collect just under the four and a half percent interest on the funds exchanged.

 Other ways to diversify a portfolio using the foreign exchange market would be to allocate a part of the portfolio to a commodity currency.
 This will effectively hedge inflation risk to a certain degree, especially if the commodity currency is from an oil producing nation such as Canada or a gold exporter like Australia.

 Australia, Canada and even New Zealand’s dollars are all considered commodity currencies, and their economies have also been expanding healthily for some time now while the economies of the United States, Japan and Europe remain rather sluggish.
 Investing in assets or cash held in some of these currencies could also be beneficial to achieve a more diversified portfolio.